Is the largest bank in the US doing enough to combat climate change?

 Trouble from shareholders

-Climate-conscious shareholders who do not approve of continued investment in fossil fuels proposed two resolutions that were considered at JPMorgan’s most recent annual meeting of shareholders.
+In 2022, climate-conscious shareholders who do not approve of continued investment in fossil fuels proposed two resolutions that were considered at JPMorgan’s annual meeting of shareholders.
 The first asked the bank to end support for new fossil fuel projects (Proposal 4), in line with a recent report by the IEA.
 The second requested that the bank set absolute contraction targets (Proposal 9), in line with recommendations by NZBA and the UN Environment Programme Finance Initiative (UNEP FI).

 The Board of Directors objected to the proposals on the basis of already doing enough to address climate change without creating energy insecurity.
 Further action, it states, is at the discretion of bank management, which is “best positioned” to make these crucial decisions.